“I am constantly losing my balance. My skill lies in my ability to regain it.” ~ Morihei Ueshiba

 - Visualization or projection

+One of the easily accessible ways you can develop work on this is to focus on your breathing.
 Why breathing?
-Well, you’re doing it right now, and this act of breathing is something that your body does naturally whether you are conscious of it or not.
-Drawing attention to it has the effect of reminding you that you can observe and control the way you act or react at a given moment.
-Generally speaking you breathe without making a deliberate decision, but you can consciously change the rhythm of your breathing to gasp, hyperventilate or take a long deep breath, if you so choose.
+Well, you’re doing it right now, and no matter where you are, you can become aware of it in an instant.
+The act of breathing is something that we do naturally whether we’re conscious of it or not.
+Drawing attention to it has the effect of reminding us that we can observe and influence the way we act at a given moment.
+Mostly, we breathe without making a deliberate decision, but we can consciously change the rhythm of our breathing to gasp, hyperventilate or take a long deep breath, if we so choose.

-Even though you let your subconscious manage your breathing most of the time, with a simple decision, you can observe and control it.
-The same is true with your reactions to an attack – mostly you let your subconscious deal with an attack automatically, but you do have the capacity to observe and control your reaction.
-Aikido founder Ueshiba wrote “… if you grasp the subtle transformation of breath, you will sense a great spiritual power concentrated in your body, a power that will protect and nourish you.
+Aikido founder Ueshiba wrote “If you grasp the subtle transformation of breath, you will sense a great spiritual power concentrated in your body, a power that will protect and nourish you.
 This is the subtle interaction of Ai-ki, the first step along the Way”.
-And thus Aikido schools around the globe insist that the generation of ki through controlled breathing is one of the central principles in martial aikido training.
+And thus, Aikido schools around the globe insist that the generation of ki (energy) through controlled breathing is one of the central principles in martial aikido training.

 Recently I was attending an aikido seminar near Cambridge, England and my niece Megan came along to discover the practice for the first time.
 A couple of days later we had returned to my appartment in France and I gave her the key so she could come and go as she pleased.
 Although she’s a very easy-going person, the very first time she had to use the key she found herself losing her center.
 The more she turned the key the more resistance the keyhole seemed to give her.
 She recounted later that she suddenly remembered the idea of centering from the conference.
 She took a deep breath, reinserted the key, turned it, and the door opened.